benetech/Accessible-Interactives-Dev/UtteranceQueue/README.md

 attribute is insufficient because aria-live behavior (specifically queing) is inconsistent across various user agents.
 There is no specification for order, queue or priority (beyond 'polite', and 'assertive' aria-live attributes).

-The UtteranceQueue is an attempt to solve this, by providing a way to order alerts, and queue multiple many alerts if it is important that they all be heard.
+The UtteranceQueue is an attempt to solve this, by providing a way to order alerts, and queue many alerts if it is important that they all be heard.
 The queue uses an event system - whenever an utterance is ready to be announced, the UtteranceQueue will emit an event so that the client can observe the next utterance that should be announced.